MacArthur Ladder Task

 }

 This task does not produce a summary artifact.
-The single response value is stored directly in the responses collection.
+The placement response records are stored in the responses collection.

 Design Recommendations